 Dr. David Tokar

 Kawkabani, Shadia, "Preserved Consciousness in the Absence of a Cerebral Cortex, the Legal and Ethical Implications of Redefining Consciousness and Its Neural Correlates: A Case for a Subcortical System Generating Affective Consciousness" (2018).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 734.